 I don’t really know that I want to live in a world that needs explanation as to why you should be making lemon poppy seed donuts with sour cream glaze, as I think that really says it all.
 However, let’s talk about them anyway.

 You guys know I prefer to not talk about calories, but the low-calorieness of these lovely little dough circles needs to be mentioned.
 Kay guys, they are only 40 calories a donut!
 You can eat the whole batch without guilt!
 I’m joking, don’t do that.
 But, you can eat a few.
 Mr. FFF ate 10 of them in one go.
 I am not even kidding.
 I left the room for .002 seconds, and returned to a plate of crumbs.

-I will be honest with you, they are not like real donuts.
+I will be honest with you, these baked donuts are not like real donuts, they are more like a gluten free muffin with lemon and poppyseeds.
 I mean this should be obvious, as they are not deep fried.
 However, they are a VERY good substitute!
 The inside is still fluffy, light and super soft and the sourness from the lemon is perfectly balanced by the sweet glaze.
 You can never ever go wrong with sour cream glaze, and using the low- fat kind keeps it like a million calories less than using the full fat version.